History of the Thomas Alexander Mason Trust

 During the following eight years the ground became disused and overgrown and eventually planning permission was obtained for development.

 In November 1981 the land was sold for £490,000.
 After guidance and direction from the Charity Commission as to who should have responsibility for safeguarding this large sum for the Parish, a new charitable trust was set up named after the original donor.
-The Trust, which came into existence in January 1983, was "for the benefit of the inhabitants of the Parish of Charlwood", with the boundaries as they were in 1926 when Thomas Mason made his gift.
+The Trust, which came into existence in January 1983, was "for the benefit of the inhabitants of the Parish of Charlwood", within the 1926 boundary. when Thomas Mason made his gift.

 Thomas Alexander Mason 1859 – 1949